 "[A]ny creature that has sufficient intelligence to understand the laws of the magical community and to bear part of the responsibility in shaping those laws."

-Centaurs and merpeople qualify as beings under this standard, but opted out.
+Interestingly, centaurs and merpeople qualify as beings under this standard, but demanded classification as "beasts" regardless.

 What Measure is a House Elf.
 The bad guys cheerfully abuse House Elves.
 Hermione always cared for them, and Harry and Ron come around over the course of the series.